MatthewWheels/MinecraftKube/README.md

 The way this works is that there are 2 main processes running for this.
 You have your minecraft servers and the mc-router.
 The router is responsible for receiving traffic on port `30000` and then routing that traffice based on the recieved hostname to the appropriate minecraft server.
 The minecraft server itself hosts the game that the player connects to.
 Using a PVC we allow for the world data to persist after pod deletion.
 Additionally the router and service annotation system allow us to host multiple minecraft servers while only exposing a single port on the node.

+The yamls themselves have a section by section description as well for what each item does with the exception of the mc-router currently.
+For MC-router for now refer to itzg's github page linked below.

 - uses nodeport exposed on port: `30000`
 - routes based on hostname which is specified on the loadbalancer service for the minecraft server pod's annotation.
 - server files persist on pod deletion